Celestial-Project/Celestial-Legacy/docs/chat_intents_guide.md

 }
 ```

-* **response**: List of message that the bot will replied (If the date is match, the bot will reply with first response.
-If not, it will reply with the second response)
+* **response**: a list of messages that the bot will respond to.
 * **list_of_word**: A keyword list that you want to detect in the input message
-* **is_single_response**: Is those keyword only come in a single word input
+* **is_single_response**: Is that those keywords are only available as single words?
-* **required_word**: A keyword list that required for the response to happened
+* **required_word**: A list of words that must be typed in order for the response to occur.

 ## Festival chat intents

-A chat intents that uses datetime with the keyword detection to output a cetrain message
+A chat intent that outputs a cetrain message by combining datetime and keyword detection.

-### Single-day festival
+### A one-day festival

 ```json
 "new_year_en": {